tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

-The implementation was written as a prototype at the First International Tahoe-LAFS Summit in June 2011, and is not currently in as mature a state as the other frontends (web, CLI, FTP and SFTP).
+The implementation was written as a prototype at the First International Tahoe-LAFS Summit in June 2011, and is not currently in as mature a state as the other frontends (web, CLI, SFTP and FTP).
 This means that you probably should not keep important data in the upload directory, and should not rely on all changes to files in the local directory to result in successful uploads.
 There might be incompatible changes to how the feature is configured in